3C of UI Design: Color, Contrast, Content

 3C of UI Design: Color, Contrast, Content The article covers three core aspects of user interface design: color, contrast, content.
 Check how they influence usability and interactions of web and app UI.

-There are many factors that influence the outcome of a design project.
-Working on the interface of a website or mobile application, designers have to think about not only the sense of beauty, creativity and aestheticism but also – and primarily – the ways how people perceive the structure and content as well as respond to it.
-Today we are going to talk about the magical formula of “3C” in interface design, the aspects that play a huge role and have a great impact on making UI helpful and intuitive while UX positive and problem-solving.
+Many factors influence the outcome of a design project.
+Working on the interface of a website or mobile application, designers have to think about not only the sense of beauty, creativity, and aestheticism but also – and primarily – the ways in which people perceive the structure and content as well as respond to it.
+Today, we are going to talk about the magical formula of “3C” in interface design, the aspects that play a huge role and have a great impact on making UI helpful and intuitive, while UX positive and problem-solving.
 So, let us talk about color, contrast, and content.

 Color

 In visual arts, it seems that color is the soul of everything, breathed in by the artist into a creation.
 Color is power, actually.
-It can change the mood of the image in a blink of an eye.
+It can change the mood of the image in the blink of an eye.
 It can encourage, warn, appeal, frighten, highlight, persuade, and so on and so forth.
 It can support the words or vice versa – steal their power.
-It can share an emotion without anything said.
+It can share an emotion without saying anything.
 It can become a great weapon in the hand of a master.

 No wonder, in the sphere of UI design color is one of the key steps to efficient result.
 It is actually a multi-functional and diverse tool able to fulfill several needs simultaneously:

-As it was mentioned in one of our articles about colors in UI design, trying different combinations and their functionality for user-friendly interfaces, it is important to remember that in any case, in even the most venturesome color matches and blends should feel clean.
+As it was mentioned in one of our articles about colors in UI design, trying different combinations and their functionality for user-friendly interfaces, it is important to remember that, in any case, even the most venturesome color matches and blends should feel clean.
 No dirt on a screen or a page.
-Clarity enhances usability rate, supports readability and makes all the colors do their best.
+Clarity enhances the usability rate, supports readability, and allows all colors to perform at their best.

-It’s also essential to mention that color choice and combinations have great psychological potential: they are able to strengthen the message and content of the website creating the appropriate mood.
-Psychological aspects, stereotypes, and cultural background make the color itself a strong and effective factor enabling designers to transfer the ideas, goals, nature, and mood of the digital product.
+It’s also essential to note that color choices and combinations have a significant psychological impact: they can strengthen the website’s message and content, creating the appropriate mood.
+Psychological aspects, stereotypes, and cultural background make the color itself a strong and effective factor, enabling designers to transfer the ideas, goals, nature, and mood of the digital product.

 Creating interfaces is never an act of pure creativity.
-It is the act of providing users with the product that will heal their pain and make their life happier.
-So, in the perspective of color choices and usage in UI, a designer should always remember that the interface should be highly usable and clear.
-All the slightest aspects of color choices should increase usability, utility and harmony.
-Use color coding of categories, provide color markers, use color to improve and speed navigation – there are so many aspects that can become much more efficient and user-centered just with the help of the great power of color.
+It is the act of providing users with the product that will heal their pain and make their lives happier.
+So, from the perspective of color choices and usage in UI, a designer should never forget that the interface should be highly usable and clear.
+The slightest aspects of color choices should enhance usability, utility, and harmony.
+Use category color coding, provide color markers, and use color to improve and speed navigation – there are so many aspects that can become much more efficient and user-centered just with the incredible power of color.

 The Gourmet website